 Document 1 - The Project Charter

 For example, at the beginning of your project, you need to create a one-page document called the project charter.
 This document will make sure that you and your customer understand the general goals of the project.
 After all, if you don't know where you are going, how are you going to get there?
-Remember, you could also be your own customer!
+Remember, you could also be your own customer!To get this information, have a meeting with your customer and ask the following 3 essential questions:

 - What are the objectives of your project?